 Not using the word divorce removes a way to threaten your spouse.
 Threatening an end to the marriage is all but guaranteed to make the problem worse, not better, and it puts a seed of distrust and fear in your spouse’s heart.

-Not using it puts more emphasis on fixing the problem you are facing, rather than running off or finding someone else.
-Here’s a hint–you’ll probably have the same issues with a different person, so why not just fix them now?
+Not using the word divorce puts more emphasis on fixing the problem you are facing right now, rather than running away from it, or looking for someone else.
+Here’s a hint–you’ll probably have the same issues with a different person, so why not just fix those issues now?

 Did you make a commitment or a pinky swear to your marriage?